gjoseph92/coiled-bisect/README.md

 (coiled-bisect-HV2P9iVq-py3.9) $ pip install --no-deps -e <path-to-distributed-fork>
 ```

-Edit the script as necessary to actually trigger your error condition.
+Edit the script in [`coiled-bisect.py`](blob/main/coiled-bisect.py) as necessary to actually trigger your error condition.
 You'll most want to modify `run_workload`, `launch_cluster`, and `make_software`, and the error-handling logic around the invoation of `run_workload`.
 The script needs to exit 0 when things work, and exit nonzero otherwise.

 # Use